cilium/cilium/Documentation/cmdref/cilium-bugtool.md

 ### SEE ALSO

-* [cilium-bugtool completion](cilium-bugtool_completion.html)	 - generate the autocompletion script for the specified shell
+* [cilium-bugtool completion](cilium-bugtool_completion.html)	 - Generate the autocompletion script for the specified shell